Quarzizus/Lazy/README.md

 # Lazy
-Lazy loading is an technique used for performance with the API browser *Interception Observer* It can locate in what part of the page is the user.
+Lazy loading is a performance technique that seeks to render only the elements that are in the viewport.
+It uses the foxes API and is built with JavaScript.

 The page is in the next link -> https://quarzizus.github.io/Lazy/